matroberts/go-cd-console-summary/README.md

 # go-cd-console-summary
-Makes a web page which picks out MSBuild errors and warnings from a go.cd console.log.
+A web page which picks out MSBuild errors and warnings from a go.cd console.log.

 Set up: